vietai/dab/README.md

 }
 ```

-The rest of this `README` is for those who cannot have access to our Colab Notebook and/or only need to see the syntax of some commands to run our code.
+The remaining of this `README` is for those who cannot have access to our Colab Notebook and/or only need quick reference to the command syntax of our code.

+# Requirements

+We make use of the `tensor2tensor` library to build deep neural networks that perform translation.

 # Training the two translation models